Links on Android Authority may earn us a commission. Learn more.

 This is a mix of meeting demand and intentionally shifting the landscape in a self-fulfilling prophecy.
 People genuinely want to flock to Spider-Man: No Way Home, no doubt.
 It’s a big event, and it’s exciting.

 But Disney is also guiding us all there quite aggressively, limiting our options.
 My counter-examples of Nightmare Alley and West Side Story are, notably, Disney releases.
 Since Disney bought Lucasfilm, Marvel, and Fox, it has taken over a huge portion of the theatrical market, and it’s betting on big titles with massive budgets at the expense of its own library of smaller new releases.

 Theaters vs streaming: Get ready for fewer movies on bigger screens

 At this rate, we’re moving towards an increasingly hybrid model.
 Movie theaters vs streaming services boils down less to who will win the whole pie than how the two branches of the industry will split it up.

-“I think movies in theaters are going to become more expensive, event-ized,” actor and director Ben Affleck recently told Entertainment Weekly.
+“I think movies in theaters are going to become more expensive, event-ized,” actor and director Ben Affleck told Entertainment Weekly earlier this year.
 “They’re mostly going to be for younger people, and mostly about ‘Hey, I’m so into the Marvel Universe, I can’t wait to see what happens next.’
 And there’ll be 40 movies a year theatrically, probably, all IP, sequel, animated.”

 Affleck isn’t the first person to predict a theatrical landscape dominated by Hollywood tentpoles, while everything else heads to streamers.
 In 2013, Steven Spielberg and George Lucas said the same thing while speaking on a panel at the USC School of Cinematic Arts.